widdowquinn/find_differential_primers/tests/README.md

 Tests are divided conceptually into the following kinds:

-- tests of `pdp` script function to confirm that a command-line call works as expected
+- tests of `pdp` script function to confirm that a command-line call works as expected, linked into a chain emulating an example workflow using the `pdp` subcommands
 - tests for code correctness in the module (unit tests, etc.)

 The tests for taking datasets in order through a `pdp` analysis are found in test scripts that have filenames `test_NN_subcmd_<action>.py`, where `NN` indicates the order in which these tests should be run.
 These tests take a set of 15 input bacterial genome sequences (`tests/test_input/sequences`) through a series of primer design and classification steps.